typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/troubleshooting/conflicting-types.md

 }
 ```

-When yarn runs, it goes out of its way to leave the *existing* installation of `C` in place, while adding a *new* version for you as a top-level consumer.
+When your package manager runs (especially in the case of `yarn`), it goes out of its way to leave the *existing* installation of `C` in place, while adding a *new* version for you as a top-level consumer.
 So now you have two versions of `C` installed in your `node_modules` directory: `1.2.3` (for `B`) and `1.2.4` (for `A`, your app or library).

 What's important to understand here is that this is *exactly* the behavior you want as the default in the Node ecosystem.
 Automatically updating a transitive dependency—even when the change is simply a bug fix release—*can* cause your entire app or library to stop working.
 If one of your dependencies accidentally depended on that buggy behavior, and adding a direct dependency on the fixed version caused the buggy version to be upgraded, you're just out of luck.
 Yarn accounts for this by resolving packages to the same version during initial installation, but leaving existing package resolutions as they are when adding new dependencies later.

 Unfortunately, this is also the *opposite* of what you want for TypeScript, which needs a single source of truth for the types in your app or library.
-When you install the type definitions, and then *later* install a package which transitively depends on those type definitions
+When you install the type definitions, and then *later* install a package which transitively depends on those type definitions, you end up with multiple sources of truth for the types.

 ## Understanding the Workarounds

-The two solutions listed above both make sure Yarn only installs a single version of the package.
+The solutions listed above both make sure npm apd Yarn only install a single version of the package.

+- Explicitly upgrading the dependencies or using `dedupe` resolves to a single version in npm.

 - Specifying a version in the `"resolutions"` field in your `package.json` simply forces Yarn to resolve *every* reference to that package to a single version.
 This actually works extremely well for types, but it means that every time you either update the types package(s) yourself *or* update a package which transitively depends on them, you have to edit this value manually as well.